snipeso/sample_psychopy/README.md

 1. Configure participant and session: `export participant=P00 session=0`
 2. Run specific task: `exp-sample`

-### Windows (booo)
+### Windows

 1. Open psychopy
 2. Open visual studio code (or similar)
-   - modify participant ID and session, save
+   - modify participant ID and session in the configSession.json, save
-3. Open "main.py" for this experiment
+3. Open "mainSample.py" for this experiment
 4. Click the green run button

 ## How to check that everything works